Dorothy Beecher Baker: Career, Bahá'i faith, and marriage

 Beecher started working for the Newark, New Jersey public school system.

 In June 1921 she married Frank Baker, a widower with two children, and took his surname.
 They had a daughter Louisa together in 1922 and a son born in 1923.
 By 1926 the family had moved to Buffalo, New York, where Baker joined the local Baháʼí community.
 She became quite active and was elected to the Baháʼí Local Spiritual Assembly.

 The family moved to Lima, Ohio in 1927.
 Continuing to be active as a Baháʼí, in 1928 Baker was a delegate to the national convention.
 After that she dedicated herself more to the service of the religion.
 She was first elected to the nine-person National Spiritual Assembly in 1937.

 Baker participated in leadership roles in several initiatives of the Baháʼís before World War II.
 Among the two highest priority were undertaking ʻAbdu'l-Bahá's call through the Tablets of the Divine Plan to spread the religion throughout Central and South America and to address racism in the United States.
 Baker was named chair of the Inter-America Committee of the Baháʼí National Spiritual Assembly of the US, responsible for many aspects of an initiative to expand the religion into Central and South America.

 In 1939 she was appointed by the national assembly to the Race Unity Committee, along with Louis George Gregory, an African-American lawyer who was a strong proponent of the religion.
-She chaired the committee from 1941–44, during World War II.
+She chaired the committee from 1941 to 1944, during World War II.

 She was elected to serve on the Baháʼí National Spiritual Assembly of the United States and Canada; she ultimately served sixteen years with the national assembly.